asheremet/console-log-format/README.md

 # Console.log Formatter
 Make your `console.log` more visible and stand out from others'.
-See the file path and the line number where the `console.log` is placed to make cleaning up easier.
+See the file path and the line number where the `console.log` is placed to make cleaning up easier.\
+*Note*: only works on Mac for now

 ## Installation
 ```